hantoine/ml-algorithms-benchmark/README.md

 # Machine Learning Algorithms Benchmark
 This repository contains the source code used to compare the performance of different classification and regression machine learning algorithms on tasks from the  [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
-Datasets used are all structured and relatively small.
+The datasets used are all structured and relatively small.

-The performances of 10 classification algorithms were compared on 10 different classification tasks, and the performances of 10 regression algorithms were compared on 16 different regression tasks.

-For each dataset, pre-processing and basic feature engineering were performed.
-Automatic hyper-parameter tuning has been performed for each algorithm and dataset using [Tree-structured Parzen estimators](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf).
-The use of automatic hyper-parameter tuning makes it possible to ensure that the same effort is invested for the tuning of each algorithm.
+We used automatic hyperparameter tuning to ensure that the same effort is invested in the tuning of each algorithm on each dataset.
+We used [Tree-structured Parzen estimators](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf) to perform automatic hyperparameter tuning.
+Basic feature engineering was performed for each dataset.

+You can find more information in [the project report](report.pdf?raw=true).

 ## Results